 Eight suppliers are now certified, with a total of 17 certified production units in the programme, validated by the C&A Sustainable Supply Chain (SSC) team and Elevate, a third-party auditing company.
 This means that we trust the supplier to have the necessary social compliance management systems at a corporate level, and that the factories themselves have established management systems.

 Our experience so far shows a number of essential factors required for a successful programme:

 Supplier Ownership Programme module topics and engagement approach

 Extending the Supplier Ownership Programme

 We will continue to build capacity amongst our suppliers, while ensuring workers are aware of their rights and responsibilities, and that their freedom of association is respected.
-In 2018, the two suppliers already certified under our Supplier Ownership Programme will continue to run more of their production units through the programme.
-We also expect another eight suppliers to begin certification.
+In 2018, the eight suppliers already certified under our Supplier Ownership Programme continued to run more of their production units through the programme.